OctopusDeploy/blog/blog/2018-01/permissions-in-react.md

 ## Background

-Permissions in this context is authorization.
-The ability to see data and perform specific actions.

-There's a long history of how the current system has evolved to what it is now, what is present now wasn't the first approach, it was initially modeled like a firewall with attempts to block access to restricted items.
+There's a long history of how the current system has evolved to what it is now, what is present now wasn't the first approach.
+It was initially modeled like a firewall with attempts to block access to restricted items.
 It soon after evolved to a set of actions a user can do which are scoped to a set of projects, environments and tenants.
 At the time a user attempts to perform an action we calculate if they have the suitable permission for the resource they're attempting to act on, e.g. Deploy, Project ABC to Staging.

 Did I lose you?
 I hope not.

-The key take away is the current system in Octopus has a significant learning curve, has nuances and most importantly is in wide usage.
+The key take away is the current system in Octopus has a significant learning curve, has nuances and most importantly is in wide usage with a lot of investment from our customers.

-Many customers have spent significant effort fine tuning it for their large user bases.
-This means there is significant value in what it's currently capable of and it also means we can't drastically change it, or reduce it to read and write access as we like to dream.
+Many customers have spent significant effort fine tuning permissions for their large user bases.
+This means there is significant value in what the permission system is currently capable of and it also means we can't drastically change it, or reduce it to read and write access as we like to dream.

 Our dream of a very simple permission system comes from a desire to not have to maintain some aspects of the permission code base.
 Having ruled out removing it entirely, and we also ruled out a major disruption in what it can do.
 This left us with a safe and reasonable third option.